4 Writing Your Future

 What do they all have in common?
 They’re all written in natural languages like the English language, but without them, the software or hardware they describe and discuss would be useless.
 Using written (and spoken) natural language is a key social skill and a communication skill.
 You might be using your language to influence, persuade, convince or argue with members of your team.
 So it is important that you do it to the best of your abilities.
 Computer Scientist Luis von Ahn, shown in figure 4.8, is the creator of duolingo.com.
 Luis regrets that he didn’t spend any effort developing his social skills early in his career.
 Instead, like many computer scientists he focussed his effort on his mathematical and technical skills instead.
 (Shaw 2021)

 Luis von Ahn is the Chief Executive Officer (CEO) of duolingo.com.
 Since 2012, the duolingo app has been downloaded 500 million times.
 Luis wishes he’d concentrated on developing his social skills earlier his career.
-Are you developing your hard technical skills at the expense of your softer social skills?
+(Shaw 2021) Are you developing your hard technical skills at the expense of your softer social skills?
 Portrait of Luis von Ahn by EneasMx on Wikimedia commons w.wiki/4VPU adapted using the Wikipedia app

 Figure 4.8: Luis von Ahn is the Chief Executive Officer (CEO) of duolingo.com.
 Since 2012, the duolingo app has been downloaded 500 million times.
 Luis wishes he’d concentrated on developing his social skills earlier his career.
-Are you developing your hard technical skills at the expense of your softer social skills?
+(Shaw 2021) Are you developing your hard technical skills at the expense of your softer social skills?
 Portrait of Luis von Ahn by EneasMx on Wikimedia commons w.wiki/4VPU adapted using the Wikipedia app

 Making software isn’t all about what you can do as an individual but rather how you communicate with and contribute to your team.
 It’s easy to get carried away with your ego.
 Remember that most jobs require lots of softer people skills and collaboration, written communication is a huge part of that, alongside spoken communication see for example The Myth of the Genius Programmer.
 (B. Fitzpatrick and Collins-Sussman 2009)

-4.5 Rewriting your future
+4.5 Rewriting Your Future

 Writing has multiple uses, if it were a function or a method, it would be an overloaded one performing different tasks.
-We need to examine these tasks, because they are easily overlooked and taken for granted, especially by engineers and scientists.
+We need to examine these different use cases, because they are easily overlooked and taken for granted, especially by engineers and scientists.
 We read, write and rewrite stuff everyday without stopping to give it much thought.
 If you don’t like writing, you need to learn to love it because it’s actually your friend.
 Not just any friend, but your Best Friend Forever (BFF), see figure 4.9.

 Eight reasons why writing is your new Best Friend Forever (BFF): Communicating, see section 4.5.1.
 Recording, what happened see section 4.5.2.
 Leadership: persuading other people to do something, see section 4.5.3.
 Slowing down: when your brain works too fast, see section 4.5.4.
 Problem solving: when your brain can’t solve a problem (yet), see section 4.5.5.
 Process not product, reflection and metacoginition, see section 4.5.6.
 Therapy: when your brain isn’t helping because it makes you unhappy, anxious or depressed, section 4.5.7.
 Speeding up: when your brain too slowly, see section 4.5.8.
 B.F.F. by Visual Thinkery is licensed under CC-BY-ND